-Asphalt paving is widely used because it lasts longer than most type of pavements with a life span of over 20 to 25 years if laid properly.
+Asphalt paving is widely used because it lasts longer than most types of pavements with a life span of over 20 to 25 years if laid properly.
 When it is fully replaced by scarification, the scientist has found a way of recycling this by-product of a petroleum refinery, asphalt is the commonest recycled material in the United States after paper or plastic.
 It is estimated that 80% of all asphalt pavement is recycled.
 Asphalt pavement has found application in driveways, gardens, roads, runaways, and the list goes on.
 Without a doubt, asphalt is the far best choice when considering durability.

 A Constituent Of Asphalt Pavement

 Asphalt pavement is consist of sand, the stone of different sizes, additives and liquid petroleum.
 Asphalt which is also known as bitumen has macadam which serves as a glue when paving.
 This is the active binder that makes all other constituent stick together.
 This semi-solid substance is viscous in texture.
 Most pavements consist of 5 to 10 % asphalt mixed with 90 to 95% aggregate and sand while macadam the active agent binds them together.

 Please note that to enhance the pavement surface performance, the temperature of the asphalt must be maintained to the barest minimum to retain its flexibility.
 Flexibility is the greatest strength of asphalt pavement, allowing the surface to adapt to varying surface changes caused by weather and soil movements.

 Asphalt pavement is build surface that it does not retain water on its surface.
 Water is the chief enemy of asphalt pavement it starts losing its strength when water penetrates through the layers of the pavement.

 A weight batching process is used to measure the constituents of the pavement so that the right proportion is mixed.
 This happens simultaneously as the belt weigher is used in conveying the materials into the batching plant.